nixiesearch/nixiesearch/docs/docs/features/indexing/format.md

 * if JSON document has a special `_id` field defined, then it is used as an identifier.
 * if the `_id` field is missing in the document payload, then a UUID-based random identifier is generated automatically.

-Internally the document id is a sequence of bytes, and any real JSON type of the `_id` field will be automatically mapped to the internal id representation.
+Internally the document id is a sequence of bytes, and any real JSON type of the `_id` field (like string and number) will be automatically mapped to the internal id representation.

 This is an exampe of a good `_id` field: